mcornick/clilol/docs/clilol_get_address_info.md

 ---
 ## clilol get address info

-get information about an address
+Get information about an address

 ### Synopsis